compomics/ms2rescore/README.md

 Several intermediate files are created when the entire pipeline is run.
 Their names are all built based on the provided output filename.
-Depending on the keep_tmp_files setting and whether or not Percolator is run, the following output files can be expected:
+Depending on the pipeline, the `keep_tmp_files` setting and whether or not Percolator is run, the following output files can be expected:

 For each feature set (`all`, `ms2pip` and/or `searchengine`):
 - `<file>.pin` Percolator IN file